xflouris/libpll/examples/README.md

 ## [`newick-fasta-unrooted`](https://github.com/xflouris/libpll/tree/master/examples/newick-fasta-unrooted)

-This examples shows how to evaluate the log-likelihood of an [unrooted binary tree](http://en.wikipedia.org/wiki/Unrooted_binary_tree) tree which is loadded from a [newick](http://en.wikipedia.org/wiki/Newick_format) file using the `libpll` newick parser.
+This example shows how to evaluate the log-likelihood of an [unrooted binary tree](http://en.wikipedia.org/wiki/Unrooted_binary_tree) tree which is loadded from a [newick](http://en.wikipedia.org/wiki/Newick_format) file using the `libpll` newick parser.
 The alignment is loaded from a FASTA